Stencyl/stencylpedia/block-reference/numbers-text/text.md

 ![trim-block](http://static.stencyl.com/pedia2/blocks/numbers_text/text/Operations_TrimSpace.png)

-Removes spaces at the end of the given text.
+Removes spaces from the beginning and the end of the given text and returns that result.
+(When given an attribute, the value of the attribute remains unchanged.)

 ```
 StringTools.trim([TEXT])